Azure/portaldocs/portal-sdk/generated/top-extensions-hosting-service-ev2.md

     **LastKnownGoodSupport**: A boolean value that will generate Ev2 templates that will enable keeping track of the last two deployments that completed the SDP process.
 If **HotfixDeployment** is also enabled, the last two completed Hotfix deployments will also be tracked.

+    **StagePreview**: A boolean value that will generate Ev2 templates that will enable flighting a different extension version in MPAC portal vs Production portal.

     Add `ServiceGroupRootReplacements.json` to the extension csproj, as in the following example.

     ```json